SegersIan/knowledge-base/content/cybersecurity/security-governance-and-compliance.md

 # Security Governance and Compliance

 ## Security Governance
-* **Governance programs** - Set of procedures/controls put in place to allow an orgization to effectively direct its work.
+* **Governance programs** - Set of procedures/controls put in place to allow an organization to effectively direct its work.

 ### Corporate Governance
-> Ensure that organizations set an appropiate direction, develops a plan to implement that direction and then execture its plan.
+> Ensure that organizations set an appropriate direction, develop a plan to implement that direction and then execute its plan.

 In public companies, there are too many and volatile "owners" (shareholders), impossible for them to vote on every important thing, therefore corporate governance models exist.